capnproto/capnproto/doc/encoding.md

 The first word of the first segment of the message is always a pointer pointing to the message's root struct.

-Note that users of Cap'n Proto never need to understand segments; this is all taken care of automatically by the runtime library.

 ## Built-in Types

 The built-in primitive types are encoded as follows: